 Parent Skills Training with Supplemental Live Coaching

 Some challenges of early childhood are best treated with parent skills training, in which parents participate in most sessions without their child present.
-This is particularly appropriate when the behavioral challenges are mild or difficult to reproduce within the clinic setting (e.g. hair-pulling, skin-picking, picky eating, and behaviorally-based sleep disturbances).
+This is particularly appropriate when the behavioral challenges are mild or difficult to reproduce within the clinic setting (e.g., hair-pulling, skin-picking, picky eating, and behaviorally-based sleep disturbances).
 When applicable, live coaching of parent-child interactions can occur within the clinic on an as-needed basis or from clinic-to-home via telehealth video conferences.
 With the rise of telehealth, ABC now offers live "homework coaching" to parents who struggle to keep their children engaged and focused during academic tasks.

-Brave Parenting Group
+ABC Early Childhood Parenting Group

 Visit our resource library to find articles and links with more information.